omartalal13/Smart_car_assisstant/README.md

 ## intro

-This is a final year graduation project from the faculty of Engineering of Cairo university in this project we started to think about what could be done to improve the convince of a car and this was what were did in the end
+This is a final year graduation project by the name of Natural and Fully Multimodal Interaction with the Vehicle and its Surroundings from the faculty of Engineering of Cairo university in this project we started to think about what could be done to improve the convince of a car and this was what were did in the end
 ## Start

 We recommend creating a new enviroment as good practice as enviroments don't affect the main systems this is more of a problem in linux than windows but it's a good practice either way